-Becht Engineering is excited to partner with Codeware, Inc. to present this ASME Section VIII, Division 1 Pressure Vessel Design course with COMPRESS software training.
-Enhance your understanding of ASME Section VIII, Division 1 design rules through five days of intensive training with hands-on problem solving using COMPRESS.
+Becht is proud to present this ASME Section VIII, Division 1 Pressure Vessel Design course with software training.
+Enhance your understanding of ASME Section VIII, Division 1 design rules through five days of intensive training with hands-on problem solving.

-Becht Engineering is excited to be partnering with Codeware, Inc. to present this 4-day COMPRESS software training.
-This course provides comprehensive instruction on the COMPRESS Heat Exchanger Wizard dialog windows for the mechanical design of shell and tube heat exchangers.
+Becht is proud to present this 4-day Heat Exchanger with Software Application training.
+This course provides comprehensive instruction on the Software's Heat Exchanger Wizard dialog windows for the mechanical design of shell and tube heat exchangers.
 Through the hands-on approach used by the instructor in a computer lab setting, there is ample opportunity to practice designing shell and tube exchangers using the software.
-Our instructor, Don Kurle, PE, has been working with Section VIII, Division 1 for over 35 years and worked several years for Codeware, Inc. as a technical support engineer assisting clients with technical issues related to application of the COMPRESS program.
+Our instructor, Don Kurle, PE, has been working with Section VIII, Division 1 for over 35 years and worked several years for Codeware, Inc. as a technical support engineer assisting clients with technical issues related to application of the program.
 He also developed and presented training classes in the use of the program.

 Who Should Attend?
-Individuals involved with the design of heat exchangers who are looking to gain hands-on experience using COMPRESS.
-This course is intended for beginners, as well as experienced designers who are wanting to reinforce their COMPRESS design skills.
+Individuals involved with the design of heat exchangers who are looking to gain hands-on experience using software application.
+This course is intended for beginners, as well as experienced designers who are wanting to reinforce their design skills using software applications.

 Virtual Attendance Available!
 Contact Becht Technical Training!